 If using the ingredients below to make baking powder, mix the batter quickly and make sure the oven is pre-heated so that the gas does not escape (cream of tartar is a fast-acting acid).

-In general, most baking powders are formulated to be used in a ratio of one teaspoon (5 milliliters) of baking powder per cup (200 - 250 milliliters) of flour.
+In general, most baking powders are formulated to be used in a ratio of one teaspoon (5 milliliters) of baking powder per cup (200 to 250 milliliters) of flour.

 Baking Powder Equivalents